lieuweberg/membercount.net/docs/guide.md

 Setting up this bot is quite simple.
 Firstly, make sure you have [invited the bot](https://membercount.net/invite?from=docs-guide) to your server with the correct permissions (administrator, or see the [faq](faq)).

 ### Step 1
-Use `m!setup`.
+Use `@Member Count setup`.
 This is actually all you need to do.
 Running this command will add the following to the bottom of your channel list:

 ![](https://i.imgur.com/yVlZFsh.png)